 \section{Introduction}

-At first glance, algorithms may seem obviously free of human biases as sexism or racism.
-However, in many situations they are not: the automated recruiting tool used by Amazon was favoring men \cite{doleac2016does}; judges in the US use the COMPAS algorithm to estimate the probability that the defendant will re-offend while this algorithm is biased against black people~\cite{larson2016we}.
+At first glance, algorithms may seem free of human biases such as sexism or racism.
+However, in many situations, they are not: the automated recruiting tool used by Amazon was favoring men \cite{doleac2016does}; judges in the US use the COMPAS algorithm to estimate the probability that the defendant will re-offend while this algorithm was accused of being biased against black people~\cite{larson2016we}.
 See \citet{o2016weapons} for many more examples.
-These challenges call for imposing fairness constraints on algorithms design and, in particular, on ML classifiers.
-Naturally, fairness is costly as confirmed by the literature on the price of fairness (see, e.g., \cite{bertsimas2011price} and \cite{caragiannis2012efficiency}); hence, before imposing any fairness constraints it is crucial to understand who incurs these costs.
-It is not surprising that imposing constraints on the behavior of the decision-maker (the bank giving loans in our canonical example) may harm the well-being of the decision-maker.
-For instance, \citet{corbett2017algorithmic} study this effect in the context of fair classification.
+These challenges call for imposing fairness constraints on algorithm design and, in particular, on machine-learned classifiers, which are the subjects of this paper.
+As a running example, consider a bank that gives loans to potential borrowers and is regulated by a policy-maker.
+The bank learns a decision rule (namely, a classifier) from historical data to decide for whom to approve or decline the loan to maximize its revenue that is increasing with the number of repaid loans.
+As repeatedly observed in the past, the resulting classifier may be biased against a protected group (e.g., ethnic minority).
+Hence, the regulator may wish to impose a fairness constraint on the bank.